HachiroSan/AzanBot-Twitter/README.md

 WLY02 - LABUAN
 ```

-## Operating System
-Application works for both Linux and Windows.
-(Tested on Ubuntu 20.04 and Windows 10 21H1)

-For Linux server, use tmux or screen for better management.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.